-3) The first Chinese singer to headline her own show in Las Vegas as well as in New York’s Lincoln Center in the 80s.
+3. The first Chinese singer to headline her own show in Las Vegas as well as in New York’s Lincoln Center in the eighties.

-6) The only diva with more memorial shrines and museums established in her honor than any expired illustrious entertainer … spanning a couple in her native Taiwan, to several in China (at her ancestral home, as well as in Shanghai and Beijing) and one in Thailand (at the hotel suite she last sojourned).
+6. The only diva with more memorial shrines and museums established in her honor than any expired illustrious entertainers … spanning a couple in her native Taiwan, to several in China (at her ancestral home, as well as in Shanghai and Beijing) and one in Thailand (at the hotel suite she last sojourned).

-10) Teresa is the consummate spirit of love whose poetic lyrics speak eloquently to life’s romances and heartaches, dreams and reminiscences, to life’s challenges, perseverance and celebrations.
+10. Teresa is the consummate spirit of grace and love in songs whose poetic lyrics speak eloquently to life’s romances and heartaches, dreams and reminiscences, to life’s challenges, perseverance and celebrations.
 Her real-life persona is best encapsulated by a line in her English rendition of Paul Anka’s My Way: “…I faced it all, and I stood tall, and did it my way.”
 True to the spirit of her many romantic ballads that celebrated love, she eventually found her all-consuming romance outside her familiar culture in Paul, a Frenchman, contrary to the wishes and advice of her tight-knit family.
-According to Paul who was 14 years her junior, their 6-year blissful affaire de cœur was to be formalized into matrimony in August of that fateful 1995, missing it just by 3 months had she lived.
-So any snide characterization of Paul being a mere toy boy of hers, would be disrespectful at best and at worst an insult to Teresa’s unstinted spirit of love and zest for life.
-In her quiet, low-key manner, the sui generis diva extraordinaire had worked and lived life to the fullest.
+According to Paul who was about 15 years her junior, their 6-year blissful affaire de cœur was to be formalized into matrimony in August of that fateful 1995, missing it just by 3 months had she lived.
+So any snide characterization of Paul being a mere boytoy of hers, would be disrespectful at best and at worst an insult to Teresa’s unstinted spirit of love and zest for life.
+In her quiet, low-key manner, this sui generis diva extraordinaire had worked and lived life to the fullest.